corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< warning >}}
 The DDL scripts don’t contain any checks to prevent them from running twice.
-An accidental re-run of the scripts will fail (as the tables are already there), but may leave some old, orphan tables.
+If the scripts run a second time, they will fail because the tables are already there.
+However, this may generate orphan tables.

 {{< /warning >}}